-This guide covers everything, the essential dishes you must eat, the best restaurants from beachside chiringuitos to Michelin stars, and the food experiences that will make your Malaga holiday genuinely memorable.
+This guide covers everything: the essential dishes you must eat, the best restaurants from beachside chiringuitos to Michelin stars, and the food experiences that will make your Málaga holiday genuinely memorable.
+Whether you are staying in a Marbella villa, exploring Nerja or based in Málaga city itself, this is your roadmap to eating brilliantly.

 6 Essential Dishes